Submit batch computing jobs to MMCloud

 float log -j <jobID> cat <logfile> #check log file contents

-Another way to get the logs of a job (with the use of a script) from the opcenter itself. logs of the job are stored under /mnt/memverge/slurm/work.
+For admins, another way to get the logs of a job (with the use of a script) from the opcenter itself. logs of the job are stored under /mnt/memverge/slurm/work.
 Two levels of directories that correspond to the first two pairs of characters for the job.
 For example, for job id “jkbzo4y7c529fiko0jius”, the contents are stored under /mnt/memverge/slurm/work/jk/bz/o4y7c529fiko0jius.

 It is also possible to use those IDs to save the log file contents via